moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 ### Where can I define configs?

 Configure a whole directory of models, seeds, tests, etc. from the `dbt_project.yml` file, under the corresponding resource key (`models:`, `seeds:`, `tests:`, etc).
 In the example below the `materialized: table` configuration has been applied to the entire `mojap_derived_tables` project.
-The `sentences/` and `question_answers/` directories have schedule `tags` configured for all models in those respective directories. :warning: Only add configurations to your own work. :warning:
+The `sentences/` and `question_answers/` directories have schedule `tags` configured for all models in those respective directories. ⚠️ Only add configurations to your own work! ⚠️

 ```
 models: